pdare/Everforest-Godot/README.md

 ### Applying the .res theme file

 This is the easiest step.
 Simply click on `Editor -> Editor Settings` in the file menu then under `Interface` in the `General` settings tab click on `Theme` and at the bottom you'll find a `Custom Theme` option.
 Click on the folder icon and navigate to wherever you saved the `.res` file and click on it and it will apply the theme.
+You'll also have to change the `Base Color` to `7fbbb3` and `Accent Color` to `7fbbb3`.
 ![img](examples/add%20theme.png)

 ### Applying the text editor theme